-As a sector specific resource, ACME’s role has been to ensure that creative and digital is at the forefront of the region’s strategy for economic growth.
-For over 17 years, ACME has achieved this through the development of public and private sector collaborations and partnerships, as well as providing practical, relevant support and advice for businesses operating in the region.
+Established in 1997, ACME’s role was to ensure that creative digital was at the forefront of the region’s strategy for economic growth.
+For over 17 years, ACME achieved this through the development of public and private sector collaborations and partnerships, as well as providing practical, relevant support and advice for businesses operating in the region.

 ACME also played a central role in the management and writing of the successful bid to be European Capital of Culture also celebrated in 2008.

 ACME was also the organisation behind Kin™ an online resource for Liverpool’s creative and digital businesses and freelance community.
 Kin™ (which was national first) promotes communication and connectivity to an active membership and is complemented by a programme industry networking events aimed at encouraging cross fertilisation of professional networks across the NW region.

 In 2009 ACME joined forces with Liverpool Vision and until 2014, ACME continued its sector development role.

 ACME’s work with Mi led the way for the development of a significant eHealth cluster which has successfully provided meaningful working partnership opportunities for health service stakeholders and creative local businesses.